 If you were to go to a tap water database and enter your zip code, chances are you'd find out that your tap water is full of contaminants.
 While some tap waters are technically in compliance with federal standards, you should know that legal doesn't always mean safe.
 Getting a passing grade from the government doesn't mean your water meets modern-day health guidelines.
 Speaking of modern-day guidelines, legal limits for contaminants in tap water have not been updated in almost 20 years.
 That should be a red flag.

-Sure, you could take your car to the track and wear a helmet while driving, but that doesn't mean you won't end up in Langit Assisted Living Facility in North Charleston, SC if you crash.
+Sure, you could take your car to the track and wear a helmet while driving, but that doesn't mean you won't end up in The Bridge at Charleston in North Charleston, SC if you crash.
 So, yes - your tap water may be in compliance, but drinking the contaminants within can still cause you or your children to get sick.
 So, what are you supposed to do?
 The most effective way to make sure your tap water is safe is by removing the pollutants from the beginning.
 That's where water filtration companies like Grace Plumbing step in to help.

 Having a water filter installed in your home can help you feel: